 But, what happens for most people is the incentive and best intentions begin to wane, and the regular adherence to those wonderful intentions begin to slip away.
 Perhaps its the regular gym attendance, or the diet, jogging, reading, or one of many other self improvement initiatives.
 In most such cases, keeping your resolution feels good; and slipping from regular adherence feels mildly frustrating and disappointing, but doesn’t really matter a whole lot.
 There’s always next year, right?

-Get Clean & Sober
+Resolve to Get Clean & Sober?

-But if getting Clean and Sober is one of your resolutions, to stop drinking or using drugs, to ‘go on the wagon’, the potential consequences of keeping or failing to keep your resolution has much greater impact on your life, and those of your loved ones.
+But, if getting Clean and Sober is one of your resolutions, to stop drinking or using drugs, to ‘go on the wagon’, the potential consequences of keeping or failing to keep your resolution has much greater impact on your life, and those of your loved ones.

 Alcoholism and other forms of chemical dependency, drug addiction and other addictions such as smoking tobacco and gambling are chronic, progressive and, ultimately, fatal.
 Sounds serious!
 Yes, indeed.
 Yet many people joke about ‘going on the wagon’ after New Year’s, with the same level of conviction as going to the gym.
 There is no wagon.
 Only your life.
 Making a resolution to stop drinking was no joke.
 When you made that resolution, deep down, you knew how important it was.

 If you can make a resolution, and stop drinking, or stop smoking, and STAY stopped, then you probably aren’t an alcoholic or addict.
 Great news!
 You just drank a bit too much, made a resolution to stop, and you did.
 That’s it.
 Done.
 You are from among the majority of the population that can choose if, when, and how much you drink.